-If a self-guided walk instructs participants to enter private property, walk leaders also must provide written permission from property owners via email to janeswalknyc@mas.org.
+If a guided or self-guided walk instructs participants to enter private property, walk leaders also must provide written permission from property owners via email to janeswalknyc@mas.org.
+MAS is not liable for any violations of trespassing on private property.